-Drainage is dependent on flashing, the proper sequencing of moisture barriers, and the detailing of wall openings.
-Special attention to flashing is important, as incorrect detailing of these elements invariably leads to leaks and water damage.
-For example, curbs or knee walls higher than 76 mm (3 in.), or higher than a wall opening, result in a 'trapped' deck system that needs special drainage.
+Drainage is dependent on flashing, the proper sequencing of moisture barriers and the detailing of wall openings.
+Special attention to flashing is important because incorrect detailing of these elements invariably leads to leaks and water damage.
+For example, curbs or knee walls higher than 3 inches or higher than a wall opening result in a "trapped" deck system that needs special drainage.

 Should a trapped deck occur, the top plate of the curb or knee wall must slope back toward the deck surface.
 The PVC membrane should also extend to the line of the outside drip edge, which, in turn, should extend well beyond the building wall surface.

 Proper sequencing of moisture barriers is critical, and installing the PVC membrane after the wall assembly has been completed almost always leads to failure.
-In the first step, the vinyl is installed on the floor and extended up the wall at least 152 mm (6 in.), with the actual height dictated by the local building code.
+In the first step, the vinyl is installed on the floor and extended up the wall at least 6 inches with the actual height dictated by the local building code.